nhz2/ChunkCodecs.jl/README.md

 A consistent Julia interface for lossless encoding and decoding of bytes in memory.

+## Repository directories

-This monorepo hold a number of different Julia packages:
+This monorepo holds a number of different Julia packages:

-1. ChunkCodecCore: defines the interface.
+- `ChunkCodecCore`: defines the interface.
-1. ChunkCodecTests: defines tests for the interface.
+- `ChunkCodecTests`: defines tests for the interface.
-1. ChunkCodecs: uses all the other ChunkCodec* packages.
+- `ChunkCodecs`: uses all the other ChunkCodec* packages.

 There are also a number of packages with glue code to implement the interface for various C libraries.

+- `ChunkCodecLibBlosc`
+- `ChunkCodecLibBzip2`
+- `ChunkCodecLibLz4`
+- `ChunkCodecLibZlib`
+- `ChunkCodecLibZstd`

+Each package contains basic tests.

+There is also a `test` directory for slower compatibility tests.

-# Simple encoding and decoding
+## Simple encoding and decoding

-## Encoding
+### Encoding

 Let say you want to encode some data into the gzip (.gz) format.